treeverse/onboarding/booklet.md

  ### Goal: Run lakeFS from your IDE

 Open the project in your IDE (ask your buddy for an IntelliJ license), and run `cmd/lakefs/main.go`.
-This file compiles to the binary we ran in the previous step.
+This file compiles to the binary weran in the previous step.
 Don't forget to add the `run` argument.
 Make sure you can access the UI.

-### Goal: Create your first repository

-### Goal: Create your first commit
+### Goal: Use your local installation

-### Goal: Upload and commit using the CLI
+#### Exploring the UI
+From the web interface, create a repository in your local installation.

+Use the UI to Upload a file to the repoistory, and explore the _Uncommitted Changes_ tab in the UI.
+You can then commit the changes or revert them.

+#### Using lakectl

 ### Goal: Upload a file using the AWS client

+lakeFS exposes an S3-compatible API to operate on objects.
+That means we can use the AWS CLI to interact with lakeFS.
+Follow the documentation in order to copy an object into your local installation.

+Again, if something is not clear about the documentation, please take note of it.